Friday, November 10, 2023

 On its own terms, Gigi is a good movie.
 It's bright and colorful; it benefits strongly from its location filming; it offers well-rounded main characters; and its use of music in the latter part of the film shows trust in the audience to both remember and interpret events for themselves.
 There is a lot to enjoy here.

-I wouldn't have named it Best Picture myself.
+I wouldn't have named it Best Picture, though.
 Even allowing that Hitchcock's Vertigo and Welles' Touch of Evil didn't receive due recognition until many years later, I still find A Night to Remember, The Defiant Ones, and Run Silent, Run Deep to be just plain better movies.

 Then again, as I've observed: I have a bias against the musical.
-And even given that bias, I mostly enjoyed this one.
+And even given that bias, I more or less enjoyed this one.

 Overall Rating: 7/10.
 As with An American in Paris, those who really enjoy musicals could safely add a point to that total.